birc-hpc/planning/docs/basic-unix-commands.md

 # The anatomy of a typical UNIX command

+**FIXME: THE STUFF BELOW ASSUMES FIGURES THAT I HAVE NOT INCLUDED WHEN I COPIED FROM CTIB.
+I NEED SOMETHING ELSE TO EXPLAIN WHAT THE SHELL LOOKS LIKE.**

 The basic interaction with all shells involves typing something into a *prompt*.
 The prompt on all the figures is to the left of the cursor, the big rectangular block you can see on the last line (it isn't there on the lines where the shell has already evaluated a command).
 Prompts can be configured, so below I will use `~>` as the example prompt, but keep in mind that it will look different on your computer.

 When you interact with your shell, you write a command at the prompt and then hit ENTER.
 (This should be familiar to most of you).
 Then the shell will interpret what you wrote, execute the command you gave it, and print the result.